Yr 9, Yr 10 and VCE Vocational Major programs at Melbourne Museum

 The Road to Zero Experience Space allows students to explore a range of interactive exhibits at their own pace.
 A Zerocard enables students to interact with the exhibits and record their experiences.

-As students discover the principles of Towards Zero, they're encouraged to consider a future free of death and serious injury on our roads, and how we might achieve this.
+As students discover Victoria’s vision to eliminate all road deaths by 2050, they're encouraged to consider a future free of deaths and serious injury on our roads, and how we might achieve this.

 Learn more about the experience spaces.